-With respect to our communications service offerings, which are focused on the North American market, consumer and commercial demand for communication and data-intensive, high-bandwidth wireline and wireless services and applications are driving significant investment in infrastructure and the deployment of new technologies.
-In particular, communications providers remain in the early stages of developing new fifth generation wireless services (5G), which are intended to facilitate bandwidth-intensive services at high speeds for consumers and commercial applications.
-Additionally, recent legislative and regulatory initiatives, including the Rural Digital Opportunity Fund and the Infrastructure Investment and Jobs Act (IIJA), have dedicated billions of dollars of funding to support broadband service to underserved markets.
+With respect to our communications service offerings, which are focused on the North American market, consumer and commercial demand for communication and dataintensive, high-bandwidth wireline and wireless services and applications are driving significant investment in infrastructure and the deployment of new technologies.
+In particular, we believe there are opportunities to provide fiber and other services in and around data centers, and to interconnect data centers.
+Communications providers are utilizing fifth generation wireless (5G) infrastructure to support fixed wireless access, which is driving additional fiber capacity requirements for consumer and commercial applications.
+Additionally, legislative and regulatory initiatives, including the Broadband Equity Access and Deployment (BEAD) Program and the Infrastructure Investment and Jobs Act (IIJA), have dedicated billions of dollars of funding to support broadband service to underserved markets.